Research

 Evolution of Monogyny & Extreme Male Mating Behaviours

 Animal mating systems are highly diverse and understanding the evolutionary pathways that lead towards different mating systems remains an intriguing research avenue.
-In collaboration with Eileen Hebets, Matjaž Kuntner, and Cor Vink, we are exploring the evolutionary route to monogyny, where males mate with a single female in their lifetime.
-Dolomedes spiders (often called fishing, water, or nursery web spiders) provide a fantastic model to use in a comparative systems approach, because species vary dramatically in their mating behaviour, morphology and ecology.
-Aotearoa New Zealand is home to four endemic Dolomedes spiders, including the threatened Rangatira spider restricted to several predator-free islands in the Chatham Island archipelago.
-We are currently describing the mating systems, ecology and morphology of these species to contribute to the global comparative study.
+In collaboration with Eileen Hebets, Matjaz Kuntner and Dion O’Neale, we are exploring the evolutionary route to monogyny, where males mate with a single female in their lifetime.
+Dolomedes spiders (often called fishing, raft, water, or nursery web spiders) provide a fantastic model to use in a comparative systems approach, because species vary dramatically in their mating behaviour, morphology and ecology.
+Aotearoa New Zealand is home to four endemic Dolomedes spiders, including the threatened Rangatira spider, restricted to several predator-free islands in the Rēkohu/Wharekauri/Chatham Island archipelago.
+We are currently describing the mating systems, ecology and morphology of these species to contribute to our global comparative study.
+You can check out our recent review of the wonderful Dolomedes fishing spiders here.
+This work is funded by a Marsden Fast Start.

 Invertebrate Conservation

 Invertebrates comprise the majority of biodiversity on earth and are critical to ecosystem function.
 We contribute to the conservation of invertebrates through our passion for understanding a species natural history, our field-based approach which focusses on wild populations, and our outreach activities.
-We acknowledge our privilege of being located in the beautiful Waikato, home to many endemic Aotearoa New Zealand invertebrates.
+We acknowledge our privilege of working on Waikato-Tainui land, home to many endemic Aotearoa New Zealand invertebrates.
 We welcome collaborations with iwi, community groups, councils and other stakeholders interested in undertaking invertebrate conservation research.
+In a current project, we are collaborating with the Chatham Island Black Robin recovery group to investigate the diet and invertebrate food availability in the Chatham Islands.

 Check out our roadmap paper on the conservation and recovery of insects.

-A beautiful ngaokeoke/peripatus on the East Cape with it’s prey-immobilizing sticky fluid on the ready
+A beautiful ngaokeoke/peripatus on the East Cape with it’s prey-immobilising sticky fluid on the ready.

 2 thoughts on “Research